 1. Get Your Education

 b.
-Are you currently enrolled in an accounting program or have you recently graduated?
 Check to make sure the New Hampshire Board of Accountancy accepts your accounting credits.
 Accreditation of your program must be granted through:

 - A regional or national accreditation organization recognized by the U.S. Department of Education (click here for a searchable database), or

 - Any college credits earned through a non-accredited program must be evaluated before you will be allowed to take the Uniform CPA Exam.
 If you are not sure whether your credits are acceptable by the Board and/or the National Association of State Boards of Accounting (NASBA), you may contact CPA Exam Services at 800-CPA-EXAM to arrange a pre-evaluation.
 (The New Hampshire Board of Accountancy will not pre-evaluate your college credits).

 - A three-year bachelor degree in combination with professional qualification will NOT be accepted in lieu of a U.S. bachelor degree

 - A three-year bachelor degree will be accepted in combination with a two-year master degree